-The physical signs referable to the chest in diseases of the larynx and trachea, denote more or less obstruction to the free passage of air through these sections of the The obstruction in the different diseases air-tubes. involves different pathological conditions.
+The physical signs referable to the chest in affections of the larynx and trachea, denote more or less obstruction to the free passage of air through these sections of the air tubes.
+The obstruction in the different affections involves different pathological conditions.
 Spasm of the glottis is one of these conditions, constituting the affections known as laryngismus stridulus and spasmodic croup, occurring also as a pathological element in laryngitis, and sometimes in connection with aneurism, or a tumor of some kind, involving the recurrent laryngeal nerve.
-Another pathological condition is the opposite of this, namely, paralysis of the muscles of the glottis, the vocal chords remaining flaccid, and approximating during inspiration.
-Other pathological conditions are, œdema of the glottis, swelling of the membrane at the glottis in laryngitis, together with, in the adult, submucous infiltration, diphtheritic exudation, cicatrization of ulcers, morbid growths, and the presence of foreign bodies.
+Another pathological condition is the opposite of this, namely, paralysis of the expanding muscles of the glottis, the vocal chords remaining flaceid, and approximating during inspiration.
+Other pathological conditions are, ædema of the glottis, swelling of the membrane at the glottis in laryngitis, and, in the adult, submucous infiltration, diphtheritic exudation, cicatrization of ulcers, morbid growths, and the presence of foreign bodies.